snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

       Evaluation number (final token in eval_id) (int).

-   .. attribute:: aprepro_format
+   .. attribute:: format

-      Boolean indicating whether the parameters file was in aprepro (True) or Dakota (False) format.
+      Integer constant defined in the module indicating the format of the parameters source (STANDARD, APREPRO, JSON, DIRECT).

    .. attribute:: descriptors